-Section 11000 - Special Reaction Team
+Section 11000 - Critical/High Risk Incident Response and Special Reaction Team

 11001.
 Purpose.
-This section provides guidelines for SRT operations.
+This section provides guidelines for critical/high risk incident response and SRT operations.

-1. Installation commanders are authorized to establish SRTs per this Order.
-The PM/PC shall establish and maintain a SRT and/or enter into an agreement with a local police/sheriff department for the provision of special response forces.
-Commanders and PMs/CPs should consider that local and federal law enforcement may not be able or willing to tactically respond to incidents aboard military installations, for a variety of reasons.
+1. Installation commanders establish SRTs per this Order.
+The PM/PC shall establish and conduct SRT operations per this section and may additionally enter into an agreement with a local police/sheriff department for the provision of follow on special response forces.
+Commanders and PMs/CPs should consider that local and federal law enforcement may not be able or willing to tactically respond to incidents aboard military installations for a variety of reasons.